tonethar/IGME-330-Master/notes/HW-lorenz-attractor.md

 ## I. Overview

 - The Lorenz Attractor was created/discovered by Edward Lorenz while he was studying how to simulate convection currents present in weather phenomena.
-- Dynamical systems such as these as seen throughout nature, and are compelling subjects to explore utilizing interactive media
+- Dynamical systems such as these as seen throughout nature, and are compelling subjects to explore utilizing interactive media.
 - Today we will implement this system in JavaScript/Canvas - and pretty much as a port of Daniel Shiffman's Java/Processing example linked below.
 (Thanks so much to Daniel for his series of creative coding videos!)